Marketing a romantic sci-fi through a book signing is not for the feint of heart!

 It takes a lot of preparation, savvy understanding of social media and a willingness to meet lots of new people.

 While I carefully prepared for the book signing, there were a few things at the event that caught me a bit off guard.
-So if you’re thinking of doing a book signing for your romantic sci-fi novel, or you’re eagerly anticipating your first, check out the three things below that will help you get the most out of your 2-hour spotlight!
+So if a book signing is in your future, check out the three things below that will help you get the most out of your 2-hour spotlight!

 Be prepared to talk about your book